LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 The serial program may run in about 30 seconds.
 You can change the view port resolution (and reduce the angle resolution accordingly) if you want more workload.

 #### Exercise
 Finding the main loop is certainly not that hard.
-Parallelize it with threads or with workers (or otherwise).
+Parallelize it with threads.
 Check the scaling!
 (Does parallelism accelerate?)

 <details>
   <summary>Plot-Result</summary>